Packaging Trash; next to that the SDG 12 Icon - responsible consumption and production

 So it is easy to imagine how large the footprint will be in just a few years if we do not radically change course.
 Our production and consumption patterns are not sustainable, especially when the world population is expected to rise to nine or ten billion people at some point.
 The Club of Rome came to this conclusion long ago in its legendary 1972 report “The Limits to Growth”.
 The international community responded to that realisation by establishing sustainable development as an objective at the Rio Summit in 1992 and later anchoring it in the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs).

-However, it is also clear that developing countries have a good deal of catching up to do when it comes to production and consumption of goods.
+However, it is also clear that economically disadvantaged countries have a good deal of catching up to do when it comes to production and consumption of goods.
 The number of people suffering from poverty, hunger and lack of access to energy continues to be unjustifiably high.
 Accordingly, the solution cannot just be to curb consumption; instead, we will need to find ways to align the entire economic system with sustainable principles to create green economies.
 Such solutions can grant people access to the things they need to lead safe and autonomous lives without overburdening the planet in the process.

 Green economy, green recovery